-PROJECTS will present a series of 6 thought-provoking, large scale installations situated throughout the Fair.
+PROJECTS presented a series of 6 thought-provoking, large scale installations situated throughout the Fair.

-Curated by emerging talent Jims Lam Chi Hang (recognised as one of Forbes 30 under 30 in Asia in 2016) PROJECTS showcases large-scale installations united by their tactile characteristics.
-This year, each work is an expression of social commentary prompting a dialogue with the viewer and their surroundings.
-Positioned across the Fair the selection features 6 progressive artists, including Glen Hayward, Tang Jie, Simon Pericich, Hannah Quinlivan, Santi Wangchuan, and China’s Political Pop master, Yu Youhan who will produce a new work for Art Central.
+Curated by emerging talent Jims Lam Chi Hang (recognised as one of Forbes 30 under 30 in Asia in 2016) PROJECTS showcased large-scale installations united by their tactile characteristics.
+For 2017 each work was an expression of social commentary prompting a dialogue with the viewer and their surroundings.
+Positioned across the Fair the selection featured 6 progressive artists, including Glen Hayward, Tang Jie, Simon Pericich, Hannah Quinlivan, Santi Wangchuan, and China’s Political Pop master, Yu Youhan who produced a new work for Art Central.

 Find out more about the rest of Art Central's 2017 programming HERE